✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 🔹 Dopamine considerations:

-While contemporary practice favors norepinephrine-based vasopressor strategies, when dopamine is used as the sole or primary agent (increasingly rare), specific thresholds apply: doses ≤ 5, > 5 to ≤ 15, and > 15 µg/kg/min correspond to cardiovascular scores of 2, 3, and 4 points respectively.
+While contemporary practice favors norepinephrine-based vasopressor strategies, when dopamine is used as the sole or primary agent (increasingly rare), specific thresholds apply for scoring.

 🔹 Mechanical circulatory support inclusion: